-On December 17, 2019, the Company closed a \$1,731,190 (GBP 1,000,000) convertible debenture consisting of 3,000 units.
+On December 17, 2019, the Company closed a \$1,731,190 (GBP 1,000,000) convertible debenture.
 The convertible debenture is unsecured, is for a term of one year commencing on the date that it is issued, carries a coupon of 15% per annum and is convertible into common shares of the Company.
-The conversion price is fixed at \$0.15, being a 25% discount to the closing price of the common shares of the Company on the issue date.
+The conversion price is a 25% discount to the closing price of the common shares of the Company on the day prior to announcement.

 The convertible debenture has been fully subscribed by Melquart Limited ("Melquart"), an insider and control person of the Company (as defined by the TSXV).
-Melquart held 7,756,572 common shares equivalent to 24% of the Company at December 31, 2019.
 Melquart are under no obligation to convert the convertible debenture and should Melquart choose not to convert, the Company will need to raise further funds to repay the convertible debenture within 12 months.
+As at December 31, 2019, Melquart held 7,756,572 common shares equivalent to 24% of the Company.

-A four month hold period will apply to common shares converted through the convertible debenture.
-The hold period will expire on April 18, 2020.
 The share issued pursuant to the convertible debenture will rank pari passu with the existing common shares issued by the Company.